SandyRodger/RB175_networked_applications/04_deploying_sinatra_applications.md

  - SIX STEPS:
  - [Article about deploying to free platform, 'fly'](https://medium.com/@ntolasaria/how-to-fly-io-b72ab5467abe)
  1. `require "sinatra/reloader" if development?` this line is to prevent the application from reloading while in the production phase.
   - `development?` and `production?` are methods provided by Sinatra, whose return values depend on the `RACK_ENV` variable.
 This environment variable is automatically set to `production` by Heroku.
-So if the aop is running it will return `true` and otherwise `false`.
+So if the app is running it will return `true` and otherwise `false`.
  2. Specify Ruby version in the gemfile.
  3. The following code configures the app to use a production web-server.
   - We've been using WEBrick in development.
 But Puma is more appropriate for production.